VergeGroup/swift-verge/README.md

 pod 'Verge/Rx'
 ```

-These are separated with subspecs in Podspec.
+These are separated with subspecs in Podspec.<br>
 After installed, these are merged into single module as `Verge`.

 To use Verge in your code, define import decralation following.